Mahdi Amel: Death

-Mahdi Amel was assassinated on May 18, 1987 at the age of 51.
+Mahdi 'Amel was assassinated on May 18, 1987, by Islamic sectarian forces at the age of 51.
 Amel was walking on Algeria street when two men called his name.
 As he turned around, the men shot him.
 He died later that day at the American University of Beirut's hospital.

 Works

 In 1991, a collection of his work from the period between 1968 and 1973 was published as In Issues of Teaching and Educational Policies.
 In this collection, Mahdi describes how Lebanon's education system reproduces sectarianism and undermines overall education.

 Notable works

 Among Mahdi's notable scholarly work, his criticism of Edward Said's Orientalism on account of its misreading of Marx's work has gained considerable respect.